Hugo-dgn/drone-pilot/docs/README.md

 # Drone Autopilot

+This project aims to create a drone with the following capabilities:

+- Going through a window
+- Going through a tunnel
+- Scanning QR codes
+- Picking up objects and delivering them

+Currently, the drone is capable of autonomously going through a window.

 ## Create ROS Project

 To initiate the ROS project with the necessary dependencies, use the following commands: